-Historically, private equity buyers in US buy-out acquisitions have not relied on vendor due diligence reports.
-Increasingly, sellers conduct due diligence on select matters that they anticipate may be areas of focus in a buyer's due diligence review and provide vendor due diligence reports to bidders in an effort to control the messaging of potential concerns and head off renegotiation of economics and other key deal terms after a winning bidder is selected in an auction process.
-However, buyers typically rely on their own review of those matters, and definitive transaction agreements typically eliminate the buyers' legal recourse for materials not expressly included in the agreement's representations and warranties
+Historically, private equity buyers have not relied on vendor (sell-side) due diligence reports.
+Increasingly, sellers engage advisors to conduct a quality of earnings analysis and due diligence on select matters and provide those reports to bidders to control the messaging on valuation and any potential concerns.
+However, buyers generally rely on their own review of those matters, and definitive transaction agreements typically eliminate the buyers' legal recourse for materials not expressly included in the agreement's representations and warranties.